tejastawde28/webapp/README.md

-# Submission for Assignment-01 for the course CSYE-6225
+# WebApp for the course CSYE-6225

-Following are the set-up requirements and instructions to run the app locally on a virtual Linux machine:
+Following are the set-up requirements and instructions to run the app locally:

 ## Requirements

 - Python 3.x
-- Flask==2.0.2
+- Flask
-- Flask-SQLAlchemy==2.5.1
+- Flask-SQLAlchemy
-- mysqlclient==2.0.3
+- mysqlclient
 - MySQL Server (or MariaDB/PostgreSQL if preferred)
+- Werkzeug
+- pytest (to run tests)

 ## Setup